Unit 2: Vocabulary

 The program was set to execute every night at midnight.

-something a computer program is "supposed" to do; these are often reasons to use a particular program or upgrade to a more recent version
+something a computer program is "supposed" to do; often a reason to buy or upgrade software

 The man upgraded his copy of Word because of a new feature that allowed him to spell-check documents in Spanish.

 an application normally consisting of a source code editor, a compiler and/or interpreter, build-automation tools, and a debugger